Chipotle Lime Carne Asada Tacos

 Let it rest on a cutting board for 5-10 minutes.
 Resting the meat will help keep the juices in the meat and make for a more flavorful, tender carne asada taco.

 Use a sharp knife or electric knife to thinly slice the carne asada against the grain.
 If you prefer pieces of carne asada in your tacos vs. slices, cut the steak into thicker slices.
 You can then dice the thick slices of meat to add to the tacos.

 Place small corn tortillas on the grill and grill for 30 seconds per side.
 Add the carne asada to the tortillas and add the toppings of your choice.

 Can I cook the meat on the stovetop?

 If you don’t have a grill, you can still make this delicious carne asada recipe on the stovetop.
 Use a cast iron skillet or grill pan.

 Turn the stove on to medium high heat.
 Once the cast iron skillet is hot, add the carne asada and cook for 7 minutes per side.

 Remove the meat from the skillet after cooking and allow it to rest, just as if you were grilling the meat.
 Check out the video at the bottom of this post to see how I used a cast iron grill pan to make this recipe.

 A skirt steak is generally the cut of beef used to make carne asada.
 A flank steak can be substituted if a skirt steak cannot be found.

-Carne asada means grilled meat.
+Carne asada translates to grilled meat.
 While most people think of grilled beef when they think of carne asada.
 Grilled chicken or pork would also be considered carne asada.